 Gail was still cleaning the starboard cabin area and was also starting to run out of steam.
 Still, we soldiered on.
 We removed a lot of the gunked-up (cabin, shower, and cabinet) doors, to replace them with the nice doors from Moon Struck.
 I piled up all the doors on the pier, right next to the equally gunked-up cushions.
 When Gail and I removed the mirror doors from the medicine cabinets, water started shooting out of the lower screw holes.
 We filled a few small buckets and realized we’d have to drill holes on the bottom of each cabinet.
 This made us wonder how much more water was behind other spaces on the boat and how’d we drain those.
 In the afternoon, I started cleaning the sitting area, which still had pockets of mud and mildew.
-Gail continued with her starboard quarters.
+Gail continued with her starboard quarter.

 We had two more nights at the AirB&B, then we’d be sleeping on the boat.
 The port side was still a health hazard and after calculating the time before moving in, I had a bit of a meltdown.

 Steve finally got the message and stopped playing with the starboard engine to help with the cabin sanitation.
-We pulled a water hose over the deck and fed it through on of the portholes.
+We pulled a water hose over the deck and fed it through one of the portholes.
 After adding a portable bilge pump, Steve went to work with lots of bleach and a big brush.
 We power-washed the spaces, then drained the bilges, over and over.

 That evening, we experienced the first of several microbursts.
 The weather was fine one minute and then the clouds started building up.
 It got a bit darker, the wind picked up, and a gust of rain followed.
 Half an hour later, the sky cleared up again and it was as if nothing had happened, except the sky had turned an odd sort of purple.

 Back at the AirB&B, we concluded the day with a delicious pineapple chicken dish and a big salad.
-Thanks to Gail, we ate super well every night.
+Thanks to Gail, we ate like kings every night.